spinechain/dtp/README.md

 This is still in development, so the only way is to download the code and open it in visual studio using go run .

 When you do that, you will see a ui.
-You need to run a second copy and then add the ip of the second copy in the default_peers.txt file.
+You can run a second copy and then add the ip of the second copy in the default_peers.txt file.
+Afterwards, connect them to each other and they wil be able to send tasks to each other to be run.